-- All general education courses must be completed prior to starting the Accelerated Nursing courses for the Spring semester.
+- All general education courses must be completed prior to starting the Accelerated Nursing program.
 Proof of registration on outstanding courses is required.
-Must have a cumulative GPA of 2.7 or higher in the relevant courses; with no grade lower than C.*

-- Anatomy and Physiology I, and II, and Microbiology cannot be more than five years old, Chemistry, no more than ten years old.
+- Anatomy and Physiology I, and II, and Microbiology cannot be more than ten years old, Chemistry, no more than ten years old.

 - Challenge exams are offered for biology and chemistry courses through Union County College.